2015-16 STUDENT-ATHLETE HANDBOOK

 • Have jeopardized progress towards degree.

 The Pell Grant is a federal grant based upon a college student’s financial need.
 The grant does not count towards NCAA team or individual limits.
-For the 2014-2015 year, the Pell Grant limit is $5730.
-Student-athletes who qualify for this grant will receive one-half of the grant amount at the beginning of each semester.
+For the 2015-2016 year, the Pell Grant limit is $5775.
+Student-athletes who qualify for this grant will receive one-half of the grant amount at the beginning of each semester ($2,887 per semester).

 To apply for a Pell, complete a FAFSA, which is available in the financial aid office, G01 Sikes Hall, or online.
 Every student-athlete should complete a FAFSA form each academic year.

 The NCAA has earmarked money to help pay costs that arise in conjunction with participation in athletics and enrollment in the academic curriculum.
-These funds are available to all student-athletes.
 See Amanda Gray, Assistant Athletic Director for Compliance or call 656-4138 or firstname.lastname@example.org.
 Medical visits will not be covered without authorization from the Assistant Athletic Director or a member of the athletic training staff prior to the visit.

 University Charges to Avoid